-The Exceptional Families Network provides important programs for youth in our community who have special needs.
-Our programs help these creative children express themselves and explore their world in their own unique way.
-We offer over 20 activities each month that build skills and training through hands on experiences.
-Our programming is divided into three major components including:
+Exceptional Families Network provides important programs for youth in our community who have special needs.
+Our programs help these creative children express themselves and explore the world in their own unique way.
+We offer more than 25 monthly activities that build skills, and training, through hands on experiences.
+Our programming is divided into three major components:

-Our program model is unique due to its inclusivity, as well as the hands-on experiential component and respectful format that engages disenfranchised families.
+Our program model is unique due to its inclusivity, as well as the hands-on component, that engages our families.
 We connect families into a community that is empowered to thrive.
 Although a majority of our families have children diagnosed on the autism spectrum, we welcome all diagnoses, disabilities, and differences.
-In 2015, EFN provided 276 hours of service to 1649 participants, through the dedicated talents of 1.5 staff members and 219 volunteers.
+In 2018, Exceptional Families Network provided 700 hours of service to 1945 participants, through the dedicated talents of 1 staff member and 200 volunteers.